-Regardless of your age, exercise is a key part of maintaining and improving your fitness and health.
-A 50- or 60-year-old body isn’t the same as a 20-year-old one, but exercise can benefit everyone.
+Regardless of age, exercise is a key part of maintaining and improving your fitness and health.
+A 50- or 60-year-old body isn’t the same as a 20-year-old, but exercise can benefit everyone.
 Exercise is key to lowering stress, improving sleep, improving memory, and reducing the risk of many chronic diseases.
 Exercise helps stop, delay, and sometimes improve serious chronic illnesses such as Alzheimer’s disease and other dementias, depression, diabetes type 2, heart disease, high blood pressure, metabolic syndrome, osteoporosis, osteoarthritis, and stroke (just to name a few).
 Despite this, you should take a little extra care and start slow when adding exercise if you are over 50 in order to avoid possible injury.
 I recommend that you consult a medical provider before starting an exercise program.

 Bone density and muscle mass drop rapidly after 50 so you will lose bone density and muscle mass as you get older.
 The loss of muscle mass will make you more feeble and lower your metabolism.
 It is one of the reasons you gain fat as you age.
 Exercise after 50 is truly a “use it or loses it” situation.
-The best thing about exercise is that it can help you rebuild the muscle you have lost and reduced the bone loss through osteoporosis.
+The best thing about exercise is that it can help you rebuild the muscle you have lost and reduce the bone loss through osteoporosis.
 As you build more, the added muscle will burn additional calories that fat would not.
 This effect occurs even when you are not actively using them.
 The gained muscle can help offset your age-related slowing metabolism.

-I recommend lower impact exercises.
+I recommend lower-impact exercises.
 Lower-impact exercises have less jumping and pounding and have less “impact” on your joints.
 As we age, our joints naturally begin to break down, and there is no reason to increase that wear and tear with increased impact.
 I suggest a mixture of biking, rowing, swimming, and walking over running or jogging for this very reason.
 Pick exercises you enjoy, and this will help keep you motivated.